 - Passive income can last for many years into the future and perhaps an entire lifetime.

 - It can provide a safety net when earned income stops or isn’t available.
-For example, a full-time employee is terminated from his work, but he continues to receive income from his online courses.
+For example, a full-time employee is terminated from his work, but he continues to receive passive income from his online course sales.

 - There’s no limit to how much passive income a person can make (in most cases).